dhruvpal05/Basic_Calculator/README.md

 # Basic_Calculator
-This is basic calculator build using kotlin
+This is a simple calculator with memory functions similar to a small handheld calculator.
+Use this basic calculator online for math with addition, subtraction, division and multiplication.